 Electronic Etiquette Please turn off all cell phones and other electronic devices (computers, I-Pods, MP3 players, electronic organizers, etc.) prior to the start of class.
+Multiple infractions of the no cell phone policy may result in student being asked to leave an individual class.
 Students will need to speak to me individually if they require the use of a computer or tape recorder for note taking purposes.
 I reserve the right to view students' computer screens at any time during class and review notes or recordings.